1) How does a person join the child support program?

-In an uncontested dissolution, both sides agree on the dissolution, division of marital property, and child custody and visitation issues, if any.
+In an uncontested dissolution, both sides agree on the dissolution, division of marital property, and Allocation of Parental Responsibilities, and Parenting Time or Visitation Non-Parent issues, if any.
 A contested dissolution is where the parties disagree about one or more of these areas, which must then be negotiated or litigated.

 Both contested and uncontested dissolutions require the following: